 The fact of the matter is that spa water needs to be sanitized in order to be safe.
 With nearly four decades of hot tub manufacturing and proper hot water maintenance experience, Marquis remains convinced by best practices which have stood the test of time.
 Namely, smaller controlled doses of bromine or chlorine, an ozone generator, and perhaps spa minerals (or conditioners) to soften the water.
 These methods not only ensure safe water, but serve to protect your hot tub components over time to deliver The Ultimate Hot Tub Experience!®

 Marquis Signature, Vector21 and Celebrity Elite series hot tubs offer a high-end, self-dispensing water treatment system specifically designed to slow dose a hot tub to the right level.
 Marquis has partnered with Frog®, one of the leading manufacturers of sanitizers and natural minerals, to sanitize and soften the water.
 Pairing Marquis® chemicals and spa care products with your hot tub ensures clean, safe, and easy water care.
 You can sit back, relax, and soak away the troubles of the day, confident in the pristine water surrounding you.
-For the best water care available, visit our hot tub chemicals or hot tub filters sections for more information on Marquis-approved water care products you can trust.
+For the best water care available, visit our ConstantClean+ section to learn more about the best water management system on the market.